Emotions and culture: Culture and emotion regulation

 Americans see emotions as internal personal reactions; emotions are about the self (Markus & Kityama, 1991).
 In America, emotional expression is encouraged by parents and peers while suppression is often disapproved.
 Keeping emotions inside is viewed as being insincere as well as posing a risk to one's health and well-being.
-In Japanese cultures, however, emotions reflect relationships in addition to internal states.
+In Japanese culture, however, emotions reflect relationships in addition to internal states.
 Some research even suggests that emotions that reflect the inner self cannot be separated from emotions that reflect the larger group.
 Therefore, unlike American culture, expression of emotions is often discouraged, and suppressing one's individual emotions to better fit in with the emotions of the group is looked at as mature and appropriate.